gucorpling/gitdox/README.md

 sudo service apache2 restart
 ```

-## Install GitDOX
+## Install GitDox
-Decide where you want GitDOX to live under your Apache directories.
+Decide where you want GitDox to live under your Apache directories.
 In these
 instructions we'll assume it's `/var/www/html`

 1. Install xmllint for xml validation: